pkopparla/illumination-correction/README.md

 ![Flowchart](flowchart.png)
 ### Data generation

 The artificial image is 20x20 pixels in extent with 10 channels.
-It comes with an elevation map, with associated slope and slope azimuth data (aspect).
+It comes with an elevation map, with associated slope and aspect.
 The image is assumed to be small enough that the solar and viewing angles do not vary significantly across pixels.
 Currently, the image contains four mountain like shapes (see the top right panel of figure below for a visualization).
 It is created by the `generate_image` function in the `utils.py` script.
 The reflectance values in this image are not fully random, but a summation of random values with the terrain-corrected solar zenith angle.
 This is necessary because the image correction algorithm requires some threshold correlation between the terrain and brightness values.
 It is also for this reason that the solar angles are passed into the image generation function.
 It is assumed that all pixels in the image represent the same surface type.

 ### Image correction